-Anxiety is not just an emotion.
-It can cause a wide range of physical symptoms, including dizziness and lightheadedness.
+Anxiety can cause a wide range of physical symptoms, including dizziness and lightheadedness.

-In this article, we explain the link between anxiety and dizziness.
-We also cover other anxiety symptoms and the treatment options available.
+This article explains the link between anxiety and dizziness.
+It also covers other anxiety symptoms and available treatment options.

 The relationship between anxiety and dizziness is complex.
-Some people experience dizziness because of their anxiety, while others get dizzy and then feel anxious about it.
+Some people experience dizziness due to their anxiety, while others get dizzy and then feel anxious about it.

 Anxiety can cause dizziness in several ways:

-- Hyperventilation: Some people, especially those experiencing panic attacks or flashbacks, may hyperventilate when they feel anxious.
+- Hyperventilation: Some people may hyperventilate when anxious.
 This unnatural breathing deprives the brain of oxygen and can cause a person to feel dizzy or even faint.

-The symptoms of anxiety vary from person to person, and a person’s anxiety may change with time.
-If a person has an anxiety disorder, the specific diagnosis may determine how their anxiety manifests.
-For example, people with panic disorder may experience intense panic attacks, while those with generalized anxiety may notice persistent, excessive anxiety.
+Anxiety symptoms vary between individuals, and a person’s anxiety may change with time.
+If someone has an anxiety disorder, the specific diagnosis may determine how their anxiety manifests.

 - a feeling of dread or doom